Can a Speeding Ticket Be Beat?

 Pursuing Case Dismissal

 The best result will always be a complete dismissal of the charge against you.
 Remember, the prosecution must prove the case 'beyond a reasonable doubt'.
-DefendCharges.ca works hard to review the alleged facts, the available evidence, and to find all the ways to poke holes in the case of the prosecution.
+SPPC and DefendCharges.ca works hard to review the alleged facts, the available evidence, and to find all the ways to poke holes in the case of the prosecution.

 The complete dismissal strategy begins by reviewing the your side of the story.
 Next, the evidence disclosure, when received from the prosecution, is carefully reviewed to determine what evidence is available to help the prosecutor prove the allegations against you.
 If it looks like some evidence is missing, and evidence that should be available to the prosecution, a request for additional disclosure is made.
 If the additional disclosure remains outstanding, a Motion to Produce may be brought on your behalf in an effort to obtain an Order from the court to compel the prosecution to provide the additional disclosure.